genropy/genropy_saved/docs/genro/library_reference/genro/gnrpy/gnr/core/gnrbag.rst

     .. module:: gnr.core.gnrbag.BagNode

-    The Genro ``BagNode`` has a relevant number of methods.
+    The Genro :ref:`bag_bagnode` has a relevant number of methods.
 They are listed here in alphabetical order.

     ======================== ======================== =============================
     :meth:`addValidator`     :meth:`getValue`         :meth:`setStaticValue`